cristobalcl/resume/output/cv.md

 	+ MLOps and DevOps for one of the top 10 pharmaceutical companies as contractor.
 	+ Admin DKube/Kubeflow/Kubernetes infrastructure.
 	+ Create and deploy Kubeflow pipelines and models with KServe.
 	+ Work with DS teams to support them in all the stages of the ML lifecycle.
-That includes: creating proof of concepts, help with specific parts of the code, deploy in production, create utilities libraries and templates, custom Docker images, writing documentation, training sessions,...
+That includes: creating proof of concepts, helping with specific parts of the code, deploying in production, creating utilities libraries and templates, custom Docker images, writing documentation, and training sessions.
 	+ Manage infrastructure with Terraform (for AWS) and GitLab CI pipelines for Business Analytics project.
 * Nov 2018 - Mar 2021 **Cathedral Software**, *Senior Data Engineer & DevOps*.